 - HIV/AIDS Calimmune Inc, USA licensing agreement signed 5 March 2012. - Hepatitis C Tacere Therapeutics, USA therapy is ready to enter phase I clinical trials.
 This treatment is an important program for Benitec Biopharma as it will be one the first treatments using ddRNAi to move into clinical trials.
-Positive patient data from these trials will validate the ddRNAi platform in a major disease

-Current therapies are not solving the Hepatitis C problem.
+Positive patient data from these trials will validate the ddRNAi platform in a major disease treatment.
+It will also enhance interest in the Hepatitis B program.
+Benitec Biopharma and Tacere are developing messaging to strengthen the view that current therapies for Hepatitis C are not "solving the Hepatitis C problem". - Retinitis Pigmentosa Genable licensing agreement signed 6 July 2012 with option to expand for other targets in the future.